RickBrice/PGSuperIfcExtensions/devdocs/Dependencies.md

 The PGSuperIfcExtension is based on IfcOpenShell v0.8.0.
 Before building this PGSuper plug-in, the IfcOpenShell dependency needs to be installed from source and compiled.

+**NOTE** If you have a version of the boost libraries already installed, consider using the version installed with IFCOS instead.
+Mixing versions of boost libraries leads to runtime issues.

 Designate the repository directories as `safe` for git.
 This is a one-time setup step.
 The build scripts will fail if git cannot clone the repositories and check out branches.
 Option 1 - Make git trust any directory
 ~~~